 Related Reading: Unusual Proteins to Grill When You’re Bored of Burgers

-Use bratwurst or kielbasa sausages to make this uber-American dish that’s the perfect addition to any July 4th celebration.
+Use bratwurst or kielbasa sausages to make this uber-American dish that’s the perfect addition to any Labor Day celebration.
 Lucky for you, the juicy sausages, covered in a beer-cornmeal batter, can be frozen for up to two weeks.
 Make these in advance to avoid the busy prepping on party day.
 And don’t forget the Dijon mustard dipping sauce that’s an absolute must alongside these corn dogs.
 Get our Mini Beer-and-Sausage Corn Dogs recipe.

 Related Reading: Everything You Need to Know About Making Corn Dogs

 If you still want to fire up your grill and honor the spirit of tube-shaped meats yet are also craving something a little different, these sausage-and-shrimp skewers sprinkled with Old Bay are perfect.
 The charred lemons are threaded onto the ends of the kabobs so you can squeeze them over the rest for a smoky citrus kick before digging in.
 Like the poppers, these also happen to be great for a keto BBQ since the bun is removed from the equation—but if you prefer a sandwich, by all means, slide them off onto a roll to sop up all the smoky, briny, meaty juices.
 Get our Grilled Shrimp Boil Skewer recipe.